 Pure oxygen inhaled through the nose, as is delivered through nasal prongs or a nasal mask

 Diseases such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside... read more , granulomatosis with polyangiitis Granulomatosis with Polyangiitis Granulomatosis with polyangiitis often begins with inflammation of small- and medium-sized blood vessels and tissues in the nose, sinuses, throat, lungs, or kidneys.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , leprosy Leprosy Leprosy is a chronic infection usually caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
+It results in damage primarily to the peripheral nerves (the nerves... read more , granulomatosis with polyangiitis Granulomatosis with Polyangiitis Granulomatosis with polyangiitis often begins with inflammation of small- and medium-sized blood vessels and tissues in the nose, sinuses, throat, lungs, or kidneys.
 The cause is unknown.
 The... read more (formerly called Wegener granulomatosis), and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
 It... read more

 Frequent use of cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
 High doses... read more snorted through the nose (because it decreases blood flow)

 Symptoms of Perforations of the Septum